How to set up a Google Ads report

 For the purpose of this guide, we will choose to retrieve data from campaigns and use Rows'

-AD_CAMPAIGNS_ANALYTICS_GOOGLE() function.
-On the right-hand side of your display, the function wizard will show up.
+Get Ad campaigns data function.
+The function wizard shows up on the right-hand side of your display.
 At the top, you can see the name of the integration you turned on in the first steps of this guide.

 Let's go through the wizard together: